henniggroup/GASP-python/docs/usage.md

   * **max_num_atoms**

 Specifies the maximum number of atoms allowed in the cell.
 Optional, and defaults to 30.

+For fixed-composition searches, the range defined by the **min_num_atoms** and **max_num_atoms** constraints must contain at least one integer multiple of the number of atoms in the formula unit of the composition.

   * **min_lattice_length**